dsheiko/react-html5-form/README.md

 ## Demo

 You can see the component in action at [LIVE DEMO](https://dsheiko.github.io/react-html5-form/) :tv:
-- [source code](./demo/bootstrap/src/index.jsx) of example using HTML elements for inputs (styled with Bootstrap 4)
+- [source code](./demo/bootstrap/src/index.jsx) of example with HTML elements for inputs (styled with Bootstrap 4)
-- [source code](./demo/materialui/src/index.jsx) of example using read-made components for inputs (styled with MaterialUI.Next)
+- [source code](./demo/materialui/src/index.jsx) of example with read-made components for inputs (styled with MaterialUI.Next)
+- [source code](./demo/bootstrap-redux/src/index.jsx) of example with connection to Redux

 ```js
 import { Form } from "Form";